 Proactive models require less expert input, a boon in dynamic situations such as pandemics or in situations with many decision points such as chronic disease management, according to Yuan Luo, PhD, associate professor of Preventive Medicine in the Division of Health and Biomedical Informatics and lead author of the publication.

-“There is more research that needs to be completed before we can make this transformation, but it could be applicable to many fields,” said Luo, who is also chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Augmented Intelligence in Medicine, professor at the McCormick School of Engineering and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+“There is more research that needs to be completed before we can make this transformation, but it could be applicable to many fields,” said Luo, who is also chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Artificial Intelligence in Medicine, professor at the McCormick School of Engineering and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 Machine learning (ML) algorithms are workflows that leverage statistical methods to glean useful patterns from data.
 In a conventional model, expert input is required at each step, from data collection to feature engineering and training, to eventual deployment and evaluation.